 For a small dog breed, Pugs are compact yet durable.
 That is, they’re small enough to pose very little danger to small children, but durable enough to tolerate some of the kids’ rough play.
 Though, that’s not to say kids shouldn’t play nice.

 No matter how sweet and kind a dog may be, big and energetic dogs can put your child at risk during all interactions.
-They may unintentionally knock over a kid, or swipe them in the face with their tail.
-Pugs, however, are the opposite.
+They may inadvertently knock over a kid, or swipe them in the face with their tail.
+Pugs are the opposite.

 While it’s true that Pugs are amazing companions for kids, there are still potential pitfalls and things to consider when raising the two together.
 There is no “perfect” dog that requires no supervision.
 Read on to learn more about potential dangers.